MichaelLarocca/blog-michael-jude-larocca/posts/2022/04-22/StarWarsAPI-01.md

 ### Intro

-Until now, I've managed to postpone learning how to work with API's during my self-taught coding journey.
+Until now, I've managed to postpone learning how to work with APIs during my self-taught coding journey.
 Since it's Star Wars Day this week, "May the 4th", I decided it was an excellent time to learn how to work with them, starting with using the [Star Wars API](https://swapi.dev/)!

 ---